camunda-community-hub/camunda-7-cockpit-plugin-statistics/README.md

 ## Get started

 To include this plugin into your cockpit you can either include it in your custom build on [camunda's plugin store](http://camunda.org/plugins/) or you build the cockpit on your own and deploy it to your server.
 Do not forget to customize build.properties in case you choose the latter option.
+Please customize testdbs.properties.example, too to get the tests running on your system.
+For that you may remove // comment out test classes and/or dependencies you dont need/have (e.g. DB2 driver).

 ## Known issues